Snusmumr1000/market-monitoring-api/README.md

 ```

 ## Running the app for the first time
 If you are running this application for the first time, it is necessary to initialize the database firstly.
 Go to the `src/database/database.providers.ts` and add `{ force: true }` as an argument for the `sequelize.sync()` call.
-Then disable it, so the database won't be dropped and recreated again.
+Then remove the argument, so the database won't be dropped and recreated again.

 ## Running the app